-We believe our cash position and the liquidity measures we have taken will continue to provide flexibility as we manage through the global economic recovery from the COVID-19 pandemic.
-As a result, we believe that we have resources to sufficiently fund our liquidity requirements over at least the next twelve months; however, given the magnitude of travel decline and the unknown duration of the COVID-19 impact, we will continue to monitor our liquidity levels and take additional steps should we determine they are necessary.
+We believe our cash position and the liquidity measures we have taken will continue to provide flexibility as we manage through the global economic recovery, including ongoing recovery from the COVID-19 pandemic.
+As a result, we believe that we have resources to sufficiently fund our liquidity requirements over at least the next twelve months; however, given the magnitude of travel decline and the unknown duration of the recovery, we will continue to monitor our liquidity levels and take additional steps should we determine they are necessary.
 See "-Recent Events Impacting Our Liquidity and Capital Resources" and "-Senior Secured Credit Facilities."
+During 2022 and the second and third quarters of 2023, we refinanced portions of our debt which resulted in higher interest rates than prior years, increasing our current and future interest expense.
+As a result of our recent refinancing activity, we believe our debt maturity profile better aligns with our future prospective free cash flow generation.
+Currently approximately 44% of our debt, net of cash and hedging impacts from interest rates swaps, is variable and impacted by changes in interest rates.
+Approximately 27% of our debt is variable, excluding the Senior Secured Term Loan due in 2028, where pricing is subject to the highest yield to maturity of Sabre GLBL secured debt as defined by the Reference Rate.
+See "Risk Factors-We are exposed to interest rate fluctuations."